PURPOSE / SCOPE:

 Medical Equipment

 Required medical instruments can be purchased individually or through one of the medical equipment companies who have partnered with ICOM.
-The necessary medical equipment is as
+The necessary medical equipment may include the following:

 - Stethoscope